carpentries/instructor-training/_episodes/21-carpentries.md

 If you have enough local Instructors available to organise your own workshop, you can run a self-organised workshop at any time at no cost.
 Registering your workshop with us allows you to use The Carpentries branding, includes our pre- and post- workshop surveys and results for your workshop, and ensures that all Instructors and Helpers in our database have the experience recorded in their profile.
-Registering your workshop also helps The Carpentries!
-Reporting on our global impact is important to our future funding opportunities, allowing us to continue to provide and develop materials and opportunities for you.
+Registering your workshop also helps us: reporting on our global impact is vital to our future funding opportunities, allowing us to continue to provide and develop materials and opportunities for you.

-To request a centrally-organised workshop, register a self-organised workshop, or ask for more information on either, your [start page is here][workshops-form].
-Be sure to submit your request in time to make use of those pre-workshop survey data!

 Once you have selected your workshop type, consult [**The Carpentries Handbook**][docs] for more resources to support your organising effort.
 The Carpentries Handbook is the definitive source for policies and information, including provides tips, checklists, and points of contact for nearly all